-The basic calculation involves dividing the annual salary by the full-time hours and then multiplying it by the actual work hours.
+The calculation involves dividing the full-time annual salary by the full-time hours and multiplying it by the actual hours worked.
 This calculation can also be done on an hourly basis.
-Pro rata salary can impact the employee’s annual holiday entitlement as well.

 Pro Rata Salary Example